 Good Vibes.
-Photography makes me happy, it relaxes me, brings purpose to my being –as if I depend on it.
+Photography makes me happy, it relaxes me, and brings purpose to my being –as if I depend on it.
 Seeing that my work brings some kind of momentary joy to others, makes me happy.
 I think it’s important for aspiring photographers to know themselves and to be patient.
 Do it for the art, not money.

 How Magic Happens.
 I usually study people’s postures, characteristics, and their personalities.
 I come up with something by brainstorming and picture my subjects doing whatever I want them to do.
 When I shoot myself, I set up the camera, and extra tools in weird places.
 It’s harder than shooting other people, but it’s the most authentic.